brandonbloom/test2/SPEC.md

 ### Definer

 Definers are just helpers to create test-fns.
-They're optional since it's pretty easy to make a test-fn like this:
+They're not strictly necessary, since it's pretty easy to make a test-fn like this:

 ```clojure
 (defn ^:test some-test [] ...)
 ```

+However, it's possible to get creative and make something as complex as RSpec's `describe` and `it` using macros, by `def`ing new vars in the namespace that have ^:test.

 ### Asserters